PhluantMobile/pcf/README.md

 ### Image tracker

- This functin provides the ability to fire off 1x1 image trackers for custom events other than the initialization.
+ This function provides the ability to fire off 1x1 image trackers for custom events other than the initialization.
 For code-based trackers, please utilize the [AJAX](#standard-ajax-requests) function.

 Example: